jdevfullstack/electronics-robotics-intro/README.md

 source: <https://www.britannica.com/technology/electrical-and-electronics-engineering>

 ## Electronics and Robotics
-Electronics devices can simply be controlled by adding a **microcontroller**.
-When we program an electronic device the way we want it to work (particularly with sensors), it can be considered a robot.
+Electronic devices can simply be controlled by adding a **microcontroller**.
+When we program an electronic device to do specific tasks (particularly with sensors), it is considered a robot.

 ## The Microcontroller
 > A microcontroller is a compact integrated circuit designed